supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex3_Connect_Linux.md

 In this task, you will connect a Linux host to Microsoft Sentinel with the Syslog connector.

-1. Connect to WIN1, which should already be in the Microsoft Sentinel portal for your workspace.
+1. Connect to lab virtual machine, which should already be in the Microsoft Sentinel portal for your workspace.

 1. From the Data Connectors tab, search for the **Syslog** connector and select it from the list.